Revised: 26 Jul 21

 See SMC PGI 5304.403.

-The contracting officer must insert the clause at AFFARS 5352.204-9000, Notification of Government Security Activity and Visitor Group Security Agreements, in solicitations and contracts which require a DD Form 254 for performance on U.S. Government installations and overseas.
+The contracting officer must insert the clause at AFFARS 5352.204-9000, Notification of Government Security Activities, in solicitations and contracts which require a DD Form 254 for performance on U.S. Government installations and overseas.
 The contracting officer may change the number of days specified in AFFARS 5352.204-9000(a).
 If less than thirty days is used, coordinate with the servicing information protection office.

 Immediately subsequent to each contract action, the contracting officer must place approved Contract Action Report (CAR) in the official contract file.
 The approved CAR provides evidence that the contracting officer has reviewed and validated the accuracy of the data reflected in the CAR when a contract action is accomplished.